 Range anxiety is the fear of not having sufficient battery power or charging stations to complete a long trip by electric vehicle.
 This would be akin to the early days of gasoline-powered car use, when gas stations were much more rare and long-distance trips were harder.

-All 13 Transport+ solutions show a potential of 51 gigatons of carbon dioxide-equivalent greenhouse gas reductions over 2020-2050 in the Plausible Scenario, or an average of 1.6 gigatons per year (the 11 Transport-only Solutions show 45.8 gigatons).
+All 11 Transport solutions show a potential of 45.8 gigatons of carbon dioxide-equivalent greenhouse gas reductions over 2020-2050 in the Plausible Scenario, or an average of 1.5 gigatons per year.
 This is below most of the other sectors analyzed by Project Drawdown.
-Figure 2 compares the results for each sector, showing the 11 Transport-only Solutions as “Transport”.
+Figure 2 compares the results for each sector.

 © 2017 Project Drawdown

-The more ambitious Drawdown Scenario shows a potential for 109 gigatons of emissions reductions over the specified period, or 3.5 gigatons on average per year, for the 13 Transport+ solutions (94 gigatons for the 11 Transport-only solutions).
-Finally, the Optimum Scenario results in 183 gigatons of reduction over the entire period, or 5.9 gigatons per year, for the 13 Transport+ solutions.
-The equivalent values for the 11 Transport-only solutions were 160 gigatons for the entire period and 5.2 gigatons per year.
+The more ambitious Drawdown Scenario shows a potential for 94 gigatons of emissions reductions over the specified period, or 3.0 gigatons on average per year.
+Finally, the Optimum Scenario results in 160 gigatons of reduction over the entire period, or 5.2 gigatons per year.

 © 2017 Project Drawdown